JaneliaSciComp/SongExplorer/README.md

     $ unzip songexplorer-<version>-<architecture>.zip

+If there are multiple ZIP files ending in a three digit number, download them all and use a decompression program (e.g. 7-zip on MS Windows) that can automatically glue them back together.
+Github has a 2 GB limit on file size and so sometimes ZIP files must be split.

-If on MS Windows you get an error about file paths being too long, edit the registry as follows:  press Start and type "regedit" to launch the RegistryEditor, in the left sidebar navigate to "HKEY_LOCAL_MACHINE \ SYSTEM \
+If on MS Windows you get an error about file paths being too long, edit the registry as follows:  press Start and type "regedit" to launch the RegistryEditor, in the left sidebar navigate to "HKEY_LOCAL_MACHINE \ SYSTEM \\
-CurrentControlSet \ Control \ FileSystem", on the right double-click on "LongPathsEnabled", change the value to "1", press Ok, sign out of your account and then back in, and try to decompress again.
+CurrentControlSet \ Control \ FileSystem", on the right double-click on "LongPathsEnabled", change the value to "1", press Ok, sign out of your account and then back in, and try to decompress again making sure to use 7-zip.

 If on MS Windows you get a permissions error when running SongExplorer, execute the following in PowerShell: